 - The temperature can swing as much as 10ºC / 20ºF above/below the setting, especially during the first 20-30 minutes of operation, after any temperature setting changes, or after the lid is opened.
 This is normal.

-- Because the heat is indirect, this temperature cycling will not adversely effect the cooking of food.
+- Because the heat is indirect (not directly over the heat source), this temperature cycling will not adversely effect the cooking of food.

 - The grill temperature is measured at the left side of the grill toward the top of the grill drum by the long metal temperature sensor.
 While the grill is first heating up, the temperatures on the main grill rack compared to the LCD display may differ by up to 10 to 15ºC (20 to 30ºF).
 These readings will get much closer over time as the temperature of the metal components and air inside the inside the grill stabilises.